agektmr/PortableCache/README.md

 </tr>
 </table>

-* Browsers not listed here are yet to test.
+Browsers not listed here are yet to be tested.

 ## Author